 To clarify what each type of will or trust can do for you and your family, reach out to our estate planning law firm at 512-400-4430 in Austin or 713-489-7360 today in Houston.

 Is a Will or a Trust Better for Me?

 Both a will and a trust can be effective estate planning tools you can utilize to create a better future for you and your family.
 In general, creating a will may seem much simpler and can effectively guide your family through the probate process following your death.
 On the other hand, an effective trust can help you avoid probate entirely, letting your appointed trustee handle your trust administration.
-It’s case specific and also subjective in many circumstances as to wherer a Will or a Trust is better for you.
-Some clients absolutely want a Will and not a Trust while others may want the opposite.
+It’s case specific and also subjective in many circumstances as to whether a will or a trust is better for you.
+Some clients absolutely want a will and not trust while others may want the opposite.
 We help you understand the differences so that together we can make the best decision for you and your life savings.
 We can speak with you to see what your specific needs are and custom-tailor an estate plan just for you.

 Are Either Estate Planning Options Necessary for Me?